WCR Releases 2021 Annual Report

 Contributed scientific and technical expertise to 9 publicly funded development programs targeting the coffee sector aiming to invest $144 million in 10 major coffee exporting countries.

 WCR is grateful for the opportunities it has been afforded to accomplish the above goals, and we look forward to the additional progress that 2022 will bring.
-You can read the 2021 annual report below.
-Note: Spanish and Japanese translations will be released in the coming weeks.
+You can read the 2021 annual report below (available in English, Spanish, Japanese, and Korean).